CommonAccord/Boehmig/series-seed/term-sheet.md

+Note=Replacing the smart quotes with the &; equivalent, because there is some mix up about character sets, as between the parser and GitHub/file system.
+Until we get that fixed, we are changing to &;
 Ti=TERMS FOR PRIVATE PLACEMENT OF SERIES SEED PREFERRED STOCK OF {m-}{P1.Name.Full}{-m}

 0.Sec={0.1.Sec}<br>{0.2.Sec}<br>{0.3.Sec}<br>

 0.1.Sec={m-}{Agt.Effective.YMD}{-m}

-0.2.Sec=The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of {m-}{P1.N,E,A}{-m} (the “{m-}{Company}{-m}”).
-Except for the section entitled “{m-}{Binding_Terms}{-m},” this summary of terms does not constitute a legally binding obligation.
+0.2.Sec=The following is a summary of the principal terms with respect to the proposed Series Seed Preferred Stock financing of {m-}{P1.N,E,A}{-m} (the &ldquo;{m-}{Company}{-m}&rdquo;).
+Except for the section entitled &ldquo;{m-}{Binding_Terms}{-m},&rdquo; this summary of terms does not constitute a legally binding obligation.
 The parties intend to enter into a legally binding obligation only pursuant to definitive agreements to be negotiated and executed by the parties.

 0.3.Sec=Offering Terms

 1.Ti=Securities to Issue

-1.sec=Shares of Series Seed Preferred Stock of the Company (the “{m-}{Series_Seed}{-m}”).
+1.sec=Shares of Series Seed Preferred Stock of the Company (the &ldquo;{m-}{Series_Seed}{-m}&rdquo;).

 2.Ti=Aggregate Proceeds